-This is different from other platforms that charge by access to end-points or by the amount of data coming through the integration.
-Depending on your data needs, this pricing method could be a burden or a blessing.
+This is different from other platforms that charge just by access to end-points or by the amount of data coming through the integration.
+Depending on your specific needs; end-points vs flows, this pricing method could be a burden or a blessing.

 You’ll also notice that Celigo does have a “Freemium” plan.
 This means you can try Celigo right now and set up one integration flow.
 Not many IPaaS give you this opportunity and Celigo’s “Freemium” method is one way to make sure the IPaaS is the one for your business.

 If you take away anything from this article I hope it has something to do with these four things: